/ Article

 - You prefer continuous workflows: PMMs who want intelligence to flow directly into assets without manual curation steps.

-- You have budget constraints: Teams that need CI capabilities but can't justify $16k+/year enterprise pricing.
+- You have budget constraints: Teams that need CI capabilities but want predictable, self-serve entry pricing.

 - You want natural language interfaces: Product marketers who prefer describing what they need rather than configuring templates.